mohammad-suliman/visualStudioAddon/readme.md

 ##important notes

 *	I forgot to add support for express versions of visual studio, so, the add-on should work with those versions of VS now... let me know if this doesn't happen for some reason.
-*	if you are using master or next versions of NVDA, please switch to the beta branch, and get the source from there. otherwice, the add-on won't work unfortunately.
 *	I need your feedback to know which parts of the UI need further improvements, as well as feedback for the features which were already implemented.
 You can reach me at:
 mohmad.s93@gmail.com